 The various two-person blinds I have encountered are usually big and bulky.
 However, there is one two-person blind that does not fall under this description.

-The Ameristep Deluxe 2-person tent chair hunting blind is a ground blind suited for wooded areas.
-While it can accommodate two persons, it is 61 inches wide, 52 inches deep and 20 inches high.
+The Ameristep Deluxe 2-person tent chair hunting blind is suited for wooded areas.
+While it can accommodate two persons, it is 61 inches wide, 52 inches deep, and 20 inches high.
 Therefore, it is not as bulky as other two-person blinds, and this is the main reason why I have put it on my list.

 - Six front and side zippered windows: The windows on this ground blind give you the ability to survey your area efficiently with your hunting companion.

-- DuraShell Plus fabric construction: The Durashell plus fabric used to make this ground blind is proprietary and is water-resistant as well as insect resistant
+- DuraShell Plus fabric construction: The Durashell plus fabric used to make this ground blind water-resistant as well as insect resistant

 - Realtree Xtra camo: The camo pattern on this ground blind makes it ideal for use in wooded areas

-- Chair attached: For convenience, this blind comes with chairs attached as well as cup holders eliminating the need to carry a chair on a hunting trip.
+- Chair attached: For convenience, this one comes with chairs attached as well as cup holders eliminating the need to carry a chair on a hunting trip.